VivianConcinnity/waterscraping/README.md

 The `PATH` variable is the directory path to the Chrome webdriver file on the computer the Python file is run on.
 Change this variable to the appropriate directory where the `chromedriver.exe` file is downloaded to.

-The `SYSTEM_URL` page is the system page's URL to which the program navigates to.
+The `SYSTEM_URL` variable is the system page's URL to which the program navigates to.
 Change the URL to another valid system page URL from the same website to pull info for a different county.
 Currently, the program is pulling info from the Ashley Creek system.

+The `FILE_NAME` variable is the name of the .xlsx file saved to the same directory as the Python file.
+Change the variable to the desired name you want to save the .xlsx file under.

 ## NRCS Webscraping